Help Center

 4. Keep the file in place if you plan to create multiple exports from it; Sequency stores a bookmark to maintain access.

-MXF Professional Broadcast Files
+Camera and MXF Files

 You can keep both sequence and video jobs within the same project.
 Switch input types at any time—Sequency remembers your last choice for each mode.